 Delightful Sweet Chilli Carbonara Meatballs

-- Meatball Ingredients
+Meatball Ingredients

-- 1 kilogram of beef mince
+1 kilogram ground beef (minced beef)

-- 5 tablespoons of sweet chilli sauce
+5 tablespoons sweet chili sauce (sweet chilli sauce in British English)

-- Carbonara Sauce Ingredients
+Carbonara Sauce Ingredients

 Instructions

-- Place your beef mince, sweet chilli sauce, beef OXO and dried herbs into a mixing bowl.
+- Place your beef mince, sweet chilli sauce, beef cubes and dried herbs into a mixing bowl.
 Grate your white onion until most of it has gone, and toss in your salt and pepper.
 Give everything a good mix together with your hands.
 Once everything is mixed properly, divide the mixture into ten piles.
 To serve 5 people, this will make about 10 meatballs of a good size.

 - At this point, as always, you can either marinate in the fridge for half an hour or overnight – it’s up to you.
 Naturally, this will significantly improve the flavour, but you can get stuck in straight away if not.